 Closets are large relative to the size of the apartment but then again you don’t have a western style bed so where do you put it?
 You guessed right.
 In the closet.
 So your bedroom will double as a sitting room or living room in a 1K, once you stow your futons.
 Typical entryway and linen closets are usually found in new and upscale construction.

-If you don’t have a typical western unit, you’ll have a washer with an attachment that is like the spin cycle of a traditional western setup.
+If you don’t have a new Japanese washer, you’ll have a washer with an attachment that is like the spin cycle of a traditional western setup.
 It’s a 2 part machine.
 Washing machines are small with a typical capacity being one-half of what you would find in the west.
 Built in next to it is a spinner.
 It’s a small cylindrical drum that whips the water out of your clothes.
 Why?
 Because you’ll be hanging them out to dry on the balcony.